 First off, we'll establish a couple of things: If you're having thoughts of suicide and need to reach out, there's a list of crisis resources here.
 No need to worry about me; I'm not currently suicidal.
 I recently saw a post by Elizabeth of Life.
 Love.
-Bipolar. on the topic of suicide attempts and the … Continue reading No Regrets?
+Bipolar. on the topic of suicide attempts and the way … Continue reading No Regrets?
 Surviving Attempted Suicide

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by Megan of … Continue reading Emerging Blogger Series: Megan